 Microneedling and microdermabrasion share some similarities, predominantly pertaining to both treatments being available to be performed on the face and body, along with both being minimally invasive and having little to no downtime.
 However, there are differences in how the treatments are administered and the results you can achieve.

-Key Differences between Microdermabrasion and Microneedling
+Key Differences between Microneedling and Microdermabrasion

 Recovery & Downtime